neilenns-projects/zse-training-academy/content/developing-s1/weather-forecasts/index.md

 ---
-title: Weather observations and forecasts
+title: Weather forecasts
-description: Overview of weather and its applicability to air traffic control.
+description: Overview of weather forecasts and their application to air traffic control.
 weight: 40
 ---